-This means you will probably need to set up a situation, control your variables, do it once, observe the results and do it again once you know what works and what doesn't.
 Keep notes on what you've done for your write-up, including photographing the packaging for food dye, etc. You should expect to spend 20 hours on this assignment, including the write-up.

-You are welcome to work in teams to create the image you want, but you are individually responsible for your own final image.
-Formal teams and more elaborate projects will be set up for later assignments.
+You are welcome to use help from folks in your COVID pod to create the image you want, but you are individually responsible for your own final image.